Work in Progress

 This page is regularly added to or corrected as I discover or am given more information.
 Any information you can provide about your family members, past or present, would be very welcome.
 Please forward to firstname.lastname@example.org.

-This page was last amended on 14th December 2013.
+This page was last amended in September, 2020.

 "People who brag about their ancestors talk as if they had selected them themselves."
 (Anonymous)

-- Denis Mordaunt (abt.
-1788 - 4th April 1868).
+- Denis Mordaunt ( 1783 - 4th April 1868) was baptised on 13th December, 1783, in the parish of Kilanerin - not the Pugin Gothic mid-19th century church there now.
 The Tithe Applotment Books of around 1825 list Denis Mordaunt holding 30 acres of land in the townland of Ballinclay.
 At the Griffiths valuation of around 1853, a Denis Mordaunt held land at renamed Ballintlea, Kilnahue, and a Denis Mordaunt held land at Clone, Monamolin.
 With the closely related Mordaunt families of Wexford all using the same few Christian names, it is possible that there were two Denis Mordaunt's about this time but, while bearing that possibility in mind, I think the few available clues point to there being only one.
 In the Griffiths valuation he was shown as joint tenant with Catherine Mordaunt (Patk). (which I assume means widow of Patrick), of 8 acres in Ballintlea occupied by Catherine Mordaunt (Geo), (again, widow of George Mordaunt?).
 The whole townland of Ballintea, all 237 acres, was held by Mordaunts, even if sublet to others (Griffiths valuation page 34 and page 35).
 Denis, Ellen (abt.
 1791 - 1886), widow of Edward Mordaunt (abt.
 1784 - 1852/3), the two Catherine Mordaunts (abt.
 1790 - 1866 and abt.
 1791 - 1871) and a Michael Mordaunt, suggesting a very close relationship between them all, brothers/sisters, cousins.
 That joint responsibility between Denis and Catherine (Patk) leads me to speculate that Denis and Patrick were brothers.

 In Cavan, Ontario, there was a vigilante group called the Cavan Blazers, whose avowed purpose was to keep any Catholics out of the township.
 Many of the Blazers bore family names.
 I am certain it was fear of what massed Catholics were capable of, if they took a disliking to you, as they had back in Ireland, that got the Blazers up and kept them going.
 I believe the members of the Blazer group thinned out when those who'd been in Ireland around 1798 began to die off, and/or feel safer.